 Hence, it is recommended to choose an established property agency, preferably with a local office and team of experienced professionals, to maximize your chances of finding the perfect property and minimize any problems arising in the future.

-Generally properties in Koh Samui are often negotiable in price, with larger discounts more common on older ‘resale’ properties, whereas smaller discounts of around 1-5% are common on new projects.
+Generally properties in Koh Samui are often negotiable in price, with larger discounts more common on older ‘resale’ properties, whereas smaller discounts of around 1-5% are common on some new projects.

-However a skilled agent should know how to negotiate smoothly on your behalf to get you the best price possible on the market.
+However a skilled agent should know how to negotiate smoothly on your behalf, to get you the best price possible on the market.

 They should also provide preliminary property checks, such as checking access roads, title of ownership and what is included or excluded in the offer.

-However fundamentally the details of these legal checks should be performed by an independent lawyer, prior to signing final contracts.
+However, fundamentally the details of these legal checks should be performed by an independent lawyer, prior to signing final contracts.

-So choose your agent as carefully as you would choose your property or lawyer!
+So choose your agent as carefully, as you would choose your property or lawyer.
 An experienced and Koh Samui Real Estate Agency should help you navigate your property purchase, as smoothly as possible.